Murder of Laci Peterson: Arrest and arraignment

 Police increased their surveillance of Peterson, following his car and monitoring his location by listening to his cell phone calls.
 Since Peterson had switched vehicles and was less than thirty miles from the Mexican border, detectives were certain Peterson was planning to flee to Mexico.

 Said Detective Brocchini in a 2017 interview: "We've got to find Scott right now.
 He told me he was [at Brooks Island] and that's where the bodies come (sic) up?
 I believe it was premeditated, he planned it ...
 San Diego was pretty darn close to the Mexican border.
 Scott knew the area pretty well.
 That's where his parents lived.
 That's where he lived.
 So it wasn't like he was going to have to get on MapQuest to figure out a way to get to Tijuana."

 On April 18, 2003, detectives arrested Peterson at Torrey Pines Golf Course in La Jolla as he was meeting his father and brother for a golf game.
-Peterson had dyed his hair and beard blonde and his vehicle was packed with equipment and supplies, including nearly $15,000 in cash, Viagra tablets, camping and survival equipment, several changes of clothes, four cell phones, and two driver's licenses: his and his brother's.
+When detectives arrested Peterson, detectives discovered Peterson had changed his appearance by growing a beard, and dyeing it and his hair blonde.
+Detectives also discovered Peterson's vehicle was packed with camping and survival equipment, several changes of clothes, four cell phones, Viagra tablets, nearly 15,000 in cash, and two driver licenses: his own, and his brother's.

 Lee Peterson, Scott's father, explained Scott used his brother's license to get a San Diego resident discount at the golf course, and was living in his car to avoid media attention and harassment.
-Police and prosecutors alleged the switched car, dyed hair, money, phones, driver's license, and camping equipment indicated Peterson was trying to disguise himself and flee to Mexico.
+Police and prosecutors alleged the switched car, dyed hair, money, phones, driver licenses, and camping equipment indicated Peterson was trying to disguise himself and planning to flee to Mexico.

 Detectives Brocchini and Buehler drove Peterson back to Modesto, where Peterson was booked into the Stanislaus County Jail.
 On April 21, 2003, Peterson was arraigned in Stanislaus County Superior Court and charged with two felony counts of murder with premeditation and special circumstances, to which he pleaded not guilty.
 Because of the intense publicity, community involvement, and the small pool of potential jurors in Stanislaus County, Judge Al Girolami moved the trial to San Mateo County to avoid defense accusations of juror bias and ensure Peterson received a fair trial.